AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: The AutoDDL Strategy Search

 \section{The AutoDDL Strategy Search}

-The most critical aspect of AutoDDL is the automatic selection of distributed deep neural network training strategies.
-We first define the AutoDDL search space: a space that is based on OneFlow’s native SBP interface and abstraction.
-The SBP notation will be explained in Section 4.1, and the AutoDDL space in 4.2.
-Primarily, we focus on communication avoiding aspects of performance while preserving the total compute cost.
-It is shown in Section 4.3 that the asymptotically communication-optimal strategy is contained in our search space.
-Sections 4.4 and 4.5 focus on an efficient search for an end-to-end DNN.
+The success of AutoDDL heavily relies on the automatic selection of parallelization strategies for distributed deep learning.
+To achieve this, we first define the AutoDDL search space, which is based on OneFlow's native SBP abstraction and interface.
+In Section~\ref{sec:sbp_sec_oneflow}, we explain the SBP abstraction, and in Section~\ref{sec:sbp_sec_strategies}, we describe the AutoDDL's search space.
+In Section~\ref{sec:sbp_sec_cost}, we demonstrate that the search space of AutoDDL enables exploring strategies with near-optimal communication cost.
+In Section~\ref{sec:sbp_sec_search} and Section~\ref{sec:sbp_sec_strategy}, we present the heuristic search algorithm used in AutoDDL to efficiently discover near-optimal strategies for end-to-end DNN models.

 \vspacegraph